9 chapters with 9 presentations

-TEAM SHARE provides access to the course's 17 videos and 9 presentations for 2 years!
-Team share is for one centre team, for up to 26 people.
+TEAM SHARE provides access to the 26 course videos and presentations for 2 years!
+Use of Team Share is for one centre team, for up to 26 people.

-PLUS FULL ONLINE COURSE: access for 2 years for 7 selected team members to receive all course resources, learning checks, and a course certificate on completion.
+PLUS FULL ONLINE COURSE access for 2 years, for selected educators*.
+They receive all course resources, and complete the learning checks as they work through the course content.
+Each educator receives a course certificate on completion.

 - TEAM SHARE INTRO: How the Team eLearning package works FREE PREVIEW

 - Video: Our purpose - to see each child flourish FREE PREVIEW

 - Team Share Package AGREEMENT OF USE